-During the year there have been three material assumption changes on technical provisions relating to; annuitant mortality, expenses and expense inflation and internal credit ratings for matching adjustment portfolios.
+During the year there have been two material assumption changes on technical provisions relating to; annuitant mortality and guaranteed annuity option ("GAO") take up rates.
 A description of each is included in section D.2.2.5.

 A.3 Investment performance